JuliaInv/jInvSeismic.jl/README.md

 # jInvSeismic.jl - soon to be a collection of seismic inversion related packages

+# Overview

+jInvSeismic consists of submodules:

-# jInvSeismic.BasicFWI - a lightweight basic Full Waveform Inversion in Julia.
+1. `jInvSeismic.BasicFWI` - a lightweight basic Full Waveform Inversion in Julia.
+2. `Utils` - utility functions.

 # Requirements